-Transition is the orderly handover of a plan or order to those tasked with execution of the operation.
+Transition is the orderly handover of a plan or order to those tasked with execution of the operation or across planning horizons.
 It provides staffs with the situational understanding and rationale for key decisions necessary to ensure that there is a coherent transition from planning to execution.